65¢ Per Square Inch. That’s $93.60 in One Square Foot!

 6. Growers like me buy hundreds and hundreds of rooted cuttings at one time.

-7. In the Backyard Cash Machine guide I show you many different ways to sell the plants that you grow.
+7. In my Backyard Growing System training I show you many different ways to sell the plants that you grow.

-8. Sorry, that guide is not available in book stores, Amazon or any other place because it’s part of a package that only I sell.
+8. Sorry, that training is not available in book stores, Amazon, or any other place because it’s part of a package that only I sell.
 I keep the information in that guide very close to my chest which is why only I sell it.

 10. You can do it over and over and over.
 If you have the room you can use a much larger area and root even more cuttings.
 I do thousands at a time.
 Often times making more than one thousand cuttings in a day!